crbassett/Studium/collections/_translations/chapter-23-preaching-heathens-kudumiamalei.md

 brief: Reflections on missionary work in India.
 ---

 This is one of three translations of the final three chapters from Carl Manthey-Zorn’s memoirs of his time as a missionary in India entitled, “This and That from the Life of a Missionary to East India.”
-For more information on Zorn, please see his biography, also published in this issue.
+For more information on Zorn, please see [his biography]({% link _bios/manthey-zorn.md %}).

 ---